 - include 1 or 2 highly relevant keywords in the process.

 <h1>Compare Affordable Life Insurance Quotes within 1 Minute</h1>

-Subheaders should be used in a logical way to break up each page’s content.
-They also provide us with a good opportunity to target secondary keywords/phrases.
+Subheaders should be used logically to break up each page’s content.
+They also provide us with a great opportunity to target secondary keywords/phrases.